teambit/docs/docs/getting-started/introduction.md

 title: Introduction
 ---

-## Build modular web applications together, in a fast and scalable way.

-**Looking to build better web applications?
-Enjoy Micro Frontends?
-Allow teams to develop and deliver features independently?
-Make it easy for everyone to continuously integrate and collaborate on components across projects?
-Standardize development?**

-**Bit is the platform for the Modular Web**.
-It helps you build modern web applications in a modular way.
-With Bit, many teams and developers can easily build a large, modern web application together.
-Instead of working in one cumbersome monolith, Bit splits the development of larger web apps into decoupled scopes of components where  teams can develop, build, test, and release components independently.
-All teams can easily expose components to each other, and continuously integrate (in build-time! no added run-time complexity!) with each other.
-Through the cloud, work can smoothly scale to many teams working on many web applications together through components.

-The result is similar to what microservices did for the backend: faster, better, more independent, and much more scalable development.

-Bit puts a strong emphasis on **DEVELOPER EXPERIENCE** - to provide you with a simple, performant, fun, and even visual toolset for developing modern web apps in a modular way.
+## Bit modularizes the development of modern web applications

+The modern web makes components its first class citizens.
+Yet many modern web projects are still built in a very monolithic way, where all the different features and developers who build them are tightly coupled to each other.

+Bit lets you split modern web development into scopes of components, which can be independently developed, owned, and updated by different people.

+**Imagine** many teams working together on a large web project, while each team owns a different feature like “Billing” or “Users” or even “Marketing”.
+Each team develops their own [scope](https://harmony-docs.bit.dev/docs/scope/overview) of the components required to deliver their feature or service including UI, backend, modules and anything else.
+Each team can develop, build, test and release their components autonomously.
+All teams continuously integrate in build-time and constantly release fast automated updates to each other.
+Through the cloud, this process is efficiently scaled to many teams collaborating over components and building many web projects together.

+Development and delivery becomes **faster**, more **scalable** and **standardized** while you can delight users with new features more frequently, feature bugs can be quickly fixed or replaced, and the experience is consistent at every touchpoint.

+In the words of [Addy Osmani](https://addyosmani.com/first/):

+*“The secret to efficiently building ‘large’ things is generally to avoid building them in the first place.
+Instead, compose your large thing out of smaller, more focused pieces.”*

 #### How?